PandaSekh/PandaSekh_OldBlog/README.md

 I like stats and I usually don't know what to say about me, so here's some stats and very little info.

-⚡ Currently working on: Moving my Book Review blog from Wordpress to Next.js.
+⚡ Currently working on: Full redesign of my website.
 🤔 Future Projects: Learn RxJS and AngularJS

 ---